shubsb/AdvanceGraphicsProject/README.txt.txt

 - bats in the sky acting as BOIDS
 - Skybox added using texture mapping.

+Note**
+- To zoom in and out hold right click and move cursor.
+- To move camera hold left click and move cursor.

 Licensing for Ice River Skybox textures